coryan/coryan.github.io/_posts/2015-09-14-computing-the-inside-and-per-symbol-statistics.md

 Optionally, it also outputs to stdout the per-symbol statistics.
 I have made the statistics available
-[on this very blog](/public/NASDAQ-ITCH.csv) in case you want to analyse them.
+[on this very blog](/public/NASDAQ-ITCH.csv) in case you want to analyze them.

 In this post we will just make some observations about the expected message rates.
-First we load the data, you can set public.dir to 'https://coryan.github.io/public' to download the data directly from the Internet, and then create a separate data set that does not include the aggregate statistics.
+First we load the data, you can set `public.dir` to `https://coryan.github.io/public` and download the data directly from the Internet, and then create a separate data set that does not include the aggregate statistics.
 {% highlight r %}